South Carolina Code of Laws

 HISTORY: 1977 Act No. 179, Part 1, Section 19; 1993 Act No. 181, Section 1236.

-(A) The South Carolina State Budget and Control Board, hereinafter referred to as the board, is hereby designated as the State Agency with the authority, responsibility and power to lease all State lands to persons for the purpose of drilling for and producing oil and gas.
-The Department of Health and Environmental Control is hereby designated as the exclusive agent for the board in selecting lands to be leased, administering the competitive bidding for leases, administering the leases, receiving and compiling comments from other state agencies concerning the desirability of leasing the state lands proposed for leasing and such other activities that pertain to oil and gas leases as may be included herein as responsibilities of the board.
+(A) The South Carolina State Fiscal Accountability Authority, upon review by the Joint Bond Review Committee as necessary, hereinafter referred to as the authority, is hereby designated as the State Agency with the authority, responsibility and power to lease all State lands to persons for the purpose of drilling for and producing oil and gas.
+The Department of Health and Environmental Control is hereby designated as the exclusive agent for the authority in selecting lands to be leased, administering the competitive bidding for leases, administering the leases, receiving and compiling comments from other state agencies concerning the desirability of leasing the state lands proposed for leasing and such other activities that pertain to oil and gas leases as may be included herein as responsibilities of the authority.

-(B) Upon resolution adopted by a majority of the board, the board may lease any of those lands heretofore enumerated if the board finds that the lease of the lands would not be detrimental to the State and its citizens and if the department recommends that a lease of the lands be granted.
-The Governor as chairman of the board shall execute all oil and gas leases.
+(B) Upon resolution adopted by a majority of the authority, the authority may lease any of those lands heretofore enumerated if the authority finds that the lease of the lands would not be detrimental to the State and its citizens and if the department recommends that a lease of the lands be granted.
+The Governor as chairman of the authority shall execute all oil and gas leases.
 The leases shall be filed in the county in which the land is situated as all other instruments conveying real estate are filed except leases of offshore lands shall be filed in the offices of the department as a public record.
-The department shall have the responsibility of administering all such leases for the board.
+The department shall have the responsibility of administering all such leases for the authority.

 (D) No property shall be leased except by sealed bid.
 The property shall be leased to the bidder submitting the bid which provides for the highest bonus payment.
 The bonus payment shall be in addition to any rental payments established by the department in the lease agreement and royalties provided for herein.